Introduction

 }

-the _ordinal suffix is removed, in this example you access it with t!(i18n, key, count = ..)
+_ordinalsuffix is removed, in this example you access it witht!(i18n, key, count = ..)

-There are resources online to help you find what you should use, my personal favorite is the unicode CLDR Charts.
+There are online resources that help determine which plural rules to use, my personal favorite is the Unicode CLDR Charts.

 If you need multiple counts, for example: